awslabs/deequ/src/main/scala/com/amazon/deequ/examples/constraint_suggestion_example.md

 The corresponding scala code is .hasCompleteness("valuable", _ >= 0.38, Some("It should be above 0.38!"))
 ```

-Next we look at the `count` column. **Deequ** identified that this column is actually a numeric column 'disguised' as string column and therefore suggests a constraint on a fractional datatype (such as float or double).
+Next we look at the `totalNumber` column. **Deequ** identified that this column is actually a numeric column 'disguised' as string column and therefore suggests a constraint on a fractional datatype (such as float or double).
 Furthermore, it saw that this column contains some missing values and suggests a constraint that checks that the ratio of missing values should not increase in the future.
-Additionally, it suggests that values in this column should always be positive (as it did not see any negative values in the example data), which probably makes a lot of sense for count-like data.
+Additionally, it suggests that values in this column should always be positive (as it did not see any negative values in the example data), which probably makes a lot of sense for this count-like data.
 ```
-Constraint suggestion for 'count': 'count' has type Fractional The corresponding scala code is .hasDataType("count", ConstrainableDataTypes.Fractional)
+Constraint suggestion for 'totalNumber': 'totalNumber' has type Fractional The corresponding scala code is .hasDataType("totalNumber", ConstrainableDataTypes.Fractional)

-Constraint suggestion for 'count': 'count' has less than 47% missing values The corresponding scala code is .hasCompleteness("count", _ >= 0.53, Some("It should be above 0.53!"))
+Constraint suggestion for 'totalNumber': 'totalNumber' has less than 47% missing values The corresponding scala code is .hasCompleteness("totalNumber", _ >= 0.53, Some("It should be above 0.53!"))

-Constraint suggestion for 'count': 'count' has only values that are equal to or greater than 0 The corresponding scala code is .isNonNegative("count")
+Constraint suggestion for 'totalNumber': 'totalNumber' has no negative values The corresponding scala code is .isNonNegative("totalNumber")
 ```

 Finally, we look at the suggestions for the `productName` and `status` columns.
 Both of them did not have a single missing value in the example data, so an `isComplete` constraint is suggested for them.
 Furthermore, both of them only have a small set of possible values, therefore an `isContainedIn` constraint is suggested, which would check that future values are also contained in the range of observed values.